apalache-mc/apalache/docs/src/adr/020adr-arenas.md

    share edges.
 This causes unnecessary duplication of SMT constants and constraints.

- - Later, we stopped introducing Boolean constants in SMT for the **has**-edges when translating records and tuples.
+ - Later, when translating records and tuples, we stopped introducing Boolean constants in SMT for the **has**-edges.
 However, we do not record the fact that these edges are presented only in the arena, not in SMT.
-Hence, we have to be careful and do not use the SMT membership when working with these edges.
+Hence, we have to be careful and avoid expressing membership in SMT when working with these edges.

  - As every **has**-edge directly refers to its parent in the edge name (that is, `in_${c_e.id}_${c_S.id}`), we cannot share edges when encoding `SUBSET